5 secrets to effective remote team communication

 It’s not surprising that remote workers have to be better at communication than their in-office counterparts.
 But how can you improve communication when you are thousands of miles away from your colleagues?

 In this article, we’ve put together a list of the five secrets for successful remote team communication, from improving your onboarding process to setting up virtual coffee chats with your colleagues.
+These include:

 1. They document everything